parkerharris667-creator/Grade-calculator/USER_GUIDE.md

 Getting Started — Make sure you look at the instructions in the README.md file.
 Or Run: ./GradeCalculator

 Step-by-Step Walkthrough —
-Prompt: Please input the Total Points Possible:
+1.Prompt: Please input the Total Points Possible:
 What it asks for: The maximum number of points available in the course.
 Expected data type / format: A whole number (integer).
 Constraints: Must be a positive integer greater than 0

-Prompt: Please input the Minimum Points for a 'A':
+2.Prompt: Please input the Minimum Points for a 'A':
 What it asks for: The minimum score required to earn an A grade.
 Expected data type / format: A whole number (integer).
 Constraints:
 Must be between 0 and the Total Points Possible.
 Should be greater than the minimum points for lower grades (B, C, D).

-Prompt: Please input the Minimum Points for a 'B':
+3.Prompt: Please input the Minimum Points for a 'B':
 What it asks for: The minimum score required to earn a B grade.
 Expected data type / format: A whole number (integer).
 Constraints:
 Must be between 0 and the Total Points Possible.
 Should be less than the A threshold and greater than the C threshold.

-Prompt: Please input the Minimum Points for a 'C':
+4.Prompt: Please input the Minimum Points for a 'C':
 What it asks for: The minimum score required to earn a C grade.
 Expected data type / format: A whole number (integer).
 Constraints:
 Must be between 0 and the Total Points Possible.
 Should be less than the B threshold and greater than the D threshold.

-Prompt: Please input the Minimum Points for a 'D':
+5.Prompt: Please input the Minimum Points for a 'D':
 What it asks for: The minimum score required to earn a D grade.
 Expected data type / format: A whole number (integer).
 Constraints:
 Must be between 0 and the Total Points Possible.
 Should be less than the C threshold.

-Prompt: Please input the points earned for Assignment 1:
+6.Prompt: Please input the points earned for Assignment 1:
 What it asks for: The score earned on the assignment.
 Expected data type / format: A whole number or decimal number.
 Constraints:
 Normally should be between 0 and the Total Points Possible.
 A negative number is a special sentinel value used to stop assignment entry and calculate the grade.

-Prompt: Please input the name for Assignment 1:
+7.Prompt: Please input the name for Assignment 1:
 What it asks for: The assignment’s name or label.
 Expected data type / format: Text/string.
 Constraints:
 Cannot be empty.
 May include letters, numbers, spaces, or symbols depending on implementation.

-Prompt Pattern Repeats for Additional Assignments
-For every additional assignment, the program repeats two prompts in order:
+8.Prompt Pattern Repeats for Additional Assignments For every additional assignment, the program repeats two prompts in order:
 Please input the points earned for Assignment N:
 Please input the name for Assignment N: